A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

-\textbf{Average Treatment Effect (ATE): } A second example concerns the ATE, which we can break down in terms of an expected difference between two potential outcomes.
-For the DAG: $T \rightarrow Y$, $T \leftarrow X \rightarrow Y$ (also see Fig.~\ref{fig:simpledag}), the expectation of the potential outcome under treatment can be expressed as \cite{Hines2021}:
+A second example (in addition to the expectation given in Sec.~\ref{sec:simpleexample}) concerns the ATE, which we can break down in terms of an expected difference between two potential outcomes.
+For the DAG: $T \rightarrow Y$, $T \leftarrow X \rightarrow Y$ (also see Fig.~\ref{fig:simpledag}a), the expectation of the potential outcome under treatment can be expressed as \citep{Hines2021, Hahn1998IFATE}:

-where $Z = (X,T,Y)$.
+where $\mathbf{Z} = (\mathbf{X},T,Y)$.
 Following the same steps as before, the IF can be derived as:

 Substituting each density \textit{e.g.},